-This route involves the individual applying for personal and/or nursing care payments and being assessed as having a level of need which makes the individual eligible for payments.
-The individual wishes to receive the flat rate payments for personal and/or nursing care but wishes to continue to have or to set up a direct contractual relationship with the provider agency for the other elements of their care - i.e. the hotel/accommodation/living costs.
-This route may be chosen because the individual wishes to negotiate and purchase a care package or care home place in a place of their choosing and to their specification i.e. out with any existing contractual arrangement the local authority may have with that establishment and does not wish to involve the local authority in their private contractual agreement.
+involves the individual applying for personal and/or nursing care payments and being assessed as having a level of need which makes the individual eligible for payments.
+The individual wishes to receive the flat rate payments for personal and/or nursing care but wishes to continue to have or to set up a direct contractual relationship with the provider agency for the other elements of their care, ie hotel/accommodation/living costs.

-Route 3 - The Integrated Route
+This route may be chosen because the individual wishes to negotiate and purchase a care package or care home place in a place of their choosing and to their specification ie out with any existing contractual arrangement the local authority may have with that establishment and does not wish to involve the local authority in their private contractual agreement.

-This route involves the individual applying for personal and/or nursing care payments and being assessed as having a level of need which makes the individual eligible for personal and/or nursing care payments.
+Route 3 - The Integrated Route involves the individual applying for personal and/or nursing care payments and being assessed as having a level of need which makes the individual eligible for personal and/or nursing care payments.